cygni/cts2023-turn-cygnicator/README.md

 # Workshop preparation

-There are some preparations that it's good to do before the workshop begins.
+There are some preparations that we recommend you do before the workshop begins.

 ## Preparation